Adjustments for neurodiversity Reasonable adjustments at work

 • they're not sure whether they have a condition

-In these circumstances, employers and employees should work together to try out adjustments and regularly review them.
+In these circumstances, employers and workers should work together to try out adjustments and regularly review them.

-Employers and employees might be able to get help from occupational health or a GP when deciding what adjustments are suitable.
+Employers and workers might be able to get help from occupational health or a GP when deciding what adjustments are suitable.

 Concentration

-Adjustments that could help an employee to concentrate include:
+Adjustments that could help a worker to concentrate include:

 • fidget toys